phillipcrout/phillipcrout.github.io/reading.md

 [The Grug Brained Developer](https://grugbrain.dev/)

-Many people (wisely) have suggested that one stays away from comedy in their proffessional life.
+Many people (wisely) have suggested that one stays away from comedy in their professional life.
 I did find the style of this endearing but even if I hadn't the quality of advise was also excellent.
 In the end, it's a truth universally acknowledged that _"Complexity very very bad"_.
 The post also points to [A Philosophy of Software Design](https://www.goodreads.com/en/book/show/39996759-a-philosophy-of-software-design) at the end which I'm currently reading and enjoying.

 ---